yschroe/chessalyzer.js/README.md

 -   [ ] Update jsdoc
 -   [ ] Track statistics for promoted pieces and en passant moves.
 Currently stats for those are not tracked
 -   [ ] Provide function for parsing notation from algebraic (e4 e5) to long algebraic (e2-e4 e7-e5).
 Internally already available, but no API yet.
--                     [ ] If possible, rebuilt code to be able to just run a comparison function between 'before move' and 'after move' and generate all stats in that function.
-Currently the stats are tracked at multiple places which makes adding more stats a bit confusing.

 ## Related